CoinFabrik/web3-grant/vulnerabilities/README.md

 files.

 ## From Nothing to Vulnerability Examples
-A problem we discovered in `ink!` and more genreally Substrate-based networks security is the lack of public vulnerabilities disclosed, e.g., as part of security audits of deployed smart contracts.
-Ideally, we would compile a nicely-sized set of smart contracts with documented vulnerabilities, grow a database from there and use this database as a source to extract smippets, classify vulnerabilities, and develop and tune our detection tools on this snippets.
+A problem we discovered in `ink!` and more generally Substrate-based networks security is the lack of public vulnerabilities disclosed, e.g., as part of security audits of deployed smart contracts.
+Ideally, we would compile a nicely-sized set of smart contracts with documented vulnerabilities, grow a database from there and use this database as a source to extract snippets, classify vulnerabilities, and develop and tune our detection tools on this snippets.
 With this missing, we could not come up with a reasonable-sized list of vulnerabilities in real-life smart contracts.